The Way We Hire Now

 We Hire Now

 The listing was a magazine-sized pamphlet with a production-paper cowl.
 It seemed not unlike a modest junior-excessive college yearbook.
 Contents have been divided kingdom through the kingdom, from Alabama to Wyoming, with Canadian and overseas institutions citing the stop.
 The look of the roles list each fall had a kind of ritualized gravity.
-What becomes the listing like this year?
+What has the listing been like this year?
 More jobs than typical or fewer?
 Where?
 In what fields?
-The geographical and institutional spread of its insides formed the matrix of our ambition and our worry alike.
+Its insides’ geographical and institutional spread formed the matrix of our ambition and worried alike.

-The list was mailed to my branch around the second one week of October and right now seemed in Xeroxed stacks after the mailboxes.
-Those people on the market that year took one domestic to examine from the front to returned, circling and annotating all the positions for which we were qualified, and a few for which we weren’t.
+The list was mailed to my branch around the second week of October and now seemed in Xeroxed stacks after the mailboxes.
+That year, those people on the market took one domestic to examine from the front to return, circling and annotating all the positions for which we were qualified and a few for which we weren’t.

 The schedule we were on was finite and normal: